ofirgut007/FinalProj2/README.md

    4.4.
 Configure all of the plug-ins

-	    - Docker will point to the local installation
+	    - Docker will point to the local installation (leave the path empty)

 		- Slack notifier parameters to our slack channel : https://devops35640workspace.slack.com/services/